 - Troubleshooting 2:

-- Rotation recognition may fail if the field has circular symmetry.
+- Rotation detection may fail if the field has circular symmetry.

 - Troubleshooting 3: